 Naples is Italy on steroids.

 In 2019, Naples cruise port handled almost 1.4 million passengers, making it one of the busiest stops on Mediterranean cruises.
-But if you are visiting Naples on a cruise, or as a day trip from Rome, how do you see the best that it has to offer?
+But if you are visiting Naples on a cruise or on a day trip from Rome, how do you see the best that it has to offer?

 Get a taste of this lively city with this guide to the best things to do during one day in Naples along with suggestions for day trips from Naples.
 Finally, if you are visiting on a cruise, I’ve also included a useful Naples cruise port guide.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Best Things to Do in Naples in One Day

 Without further ado, let’s dive into the ten best things to do during one day in Naples.

 Start your day in Naples at Castel Nuovo.
 Looming over the harbour, this is an enormous military castle with striking and eccentric round towers.

 Built by Charles of Anjou in 1279, most of what you see today is the work of the Catalan architect Guillermo Sagrara who was also responsible for the Exchange in Palma de Mallorca.